Electrical Workers Historical Society Board of Directors

 It’s no question that working conditions have improved since Miller’s day.
 It’s also no question that our work is not done.
 Just as in those early days, the rights of working families will not be freely given.
 We need to fight for them.

-We will have far more than 10 delegates at the convention next year, but the objective remains the same: to come together from our diverse backgrounds and focus on the shared goal of organizing all working men and women in the electrical industry.
-And with our theme “Our Founding, Our Future,” we will honor our past as we move forward.
+Today we have far more than 10 delegates at our conventions, but the objective remains the same: to come together from our diverse backgrounds and focus on the shared goal of organizing all working men and women in the electrical industry.
+We keep our eyes forward from the home where it all began.

 It’s time to go back, to the future.